 Continuing south to the picturesque Alentejo region, the largest of Portugal‘s provinces, brings us to a string of hidden coves, sand dunes and dozens of idyllic beaches including Malhão, home to one of the largest colonies of storks in the whole of Europe.

 At land’s end in the western Algarve, Sagres is blessed with five excellent beaches, most notably Praia do Martinhal, a favourite with local windsurfers that backs on to a magnificent stretch of sand dunes.

-Several prime bathing locations exist at the eastern end of the Algarve where the beaches are longer and the water much calmer and warmer.
-Chief among these are Armona, Barreta, Deserta, Culatra, Fuzeta, Tavira and Cabanas, all off-shore islands situated in a protected area known as the Ria Formosa Natural Park.
+Several prime bathing locations exist in the eastern Algarve where the beaches are longer and the water much calmer and warmer.
+Chief among these are Armona, Barreta, Ilha Deserta, Culatra, Fuzeta, Tavira and Cabanas, all off-shore islands situated in a protected area known as the Ria Formosa Natural Park.

 But the most precious jewel in Portugal’s glittering crown is arguably Porto Santo, a small volcanic island located 37 kilometres north-east of Madeira in the Atlantic Ocean.
 Blessed with mild average temperatures of between 18C and 23C all year long, its 10-kilometre-long beach boasts crystal-clear waters and soft golden sand renowned for its therapeutic qualities.